nishamghimire5/Data-quality-Iceberg-Hadoop/README.md

 - **What was tried:** I attempted direct integration of DQOps (via Spark Thrift Server, JDBC, and local Parquet) and OpenRefine (via Parquet, CSV, and HDFS connectors) for automated profiling and cleaning.
 - **What worked:** DQOps manual profiling via Parquet export and OpenRefine manual QA via CSV export provided valuable insights and data cleaning capabilities.
-- **What failed:** Direct automation failed due to catalog/metastore issues, resource exhaustion, and lack of native Parquet/HDFS support in OpenRefine.
+- **What failed:** Direct automation failed due to catalog/metastore issues, resource exhaustion, lack of native Parquet/HDFS support in OpenRefine, and DQOps Cloud API key/trial period limitations ("DQOps Cloud Pairing API Key is invalid.
+Your trial period has expired. or your FREE account was not granted free access to the Data Quality Data Lake due to daily limits.").
 - **Current solution:** Core DQ logic implemented in PySpark scripts running on Iceberg/HDFS, with manual exports enabling DQOps profiling and OpenRefine cleaning.
 This hybrid approach provides comprehensive data quality coverage.

 ---